Aletta Brady, J.D.

 About Me

-Aletta Brady is a Guest Instructor at the Yale School of the Environment and Yale Law School where they teach a course on environmental justice and climate justice law and policy.
-They are a Bernstein Fellow for Human Rights and a Climate Fellow for the International Refugee Assistance Project where they represent migrants seeking to move due to environmental factors.
-Aletta Brady has represented Indigenous tribes, asylum seekers, and cities and states seeking corporate accountability for climate catastrophe.
-Aletta has worked on cases with national impact including litigation around Enbridge's Line 5 pipeline that threatens the health of the Great Lakes.
+Aletta Brady is a law clerk for the U.S. Court of Appeals for the Second Circuit and a Principal Counselor at the Yale Center for Environmental Justice.
+Previously, Aletta has served as a Guest Instructor at the Yale School of the Environment and Yale Law School, where they taught a course on environmental justice and climate justice law and policy in Fall 2024 and Spring 2025.
+As a practitioner, Aletta has worked on climate and environmental justice litigation, including work towards an injunction of Enbridge's Line 5 pipeline that threatens the health of the Great Lakes and impinges on Indigenous sovereignty.
+As a researcher, Aletta is currently co-authoring a forthcoming Elgar-series book with Gerald Torres on environmental justice law.
 Mx.
-Brady's research interests include constitutional law in the Anthropocene, community-based lawyering, and the role of the military industrial complex and corporations in exacerbating climate injustice.
+Brady's research interests include constitutional law in the Anthropocene, community-based lawyering, and the role of the military-industrial complex and corporations in exacerbating climate injustice.

 Publications